 10.3 Effect of Termination.
 Upon termination of this Agreement or termination of a particular Service for any reason: (i) Client’s access to and use of the Services, and that of its Authorized User(s) and Supporter(s), will cease as of the effective date of termination; (ii) Client will immediately pay to Phone2Action all sums due to Phone2Action for Services through the effective date of such expiration or termination (prorated as appropriate); and (iii) at Phone2Action’s standard time and materials rates, Phone2Action will reasonably cooperate with Client in deleting or downloading the Client Data.

 11. General Provisions.

-- 11.4 Entire Agreement; Amendment.
+11.4 Entire Agreement; Amendment.
 This Agreement sets forth the entire agreement between the parties with regard to the subject matter hereof.
+Phone2Action may amend this Agreement from time to time.
 No other agreements, representations, or warranties, written, oral or otherwise, have been made by either party to the other with respect to the subject matter of this Agreement, except as referenced herein.